dukt/videos/README.md

-# Dukt Videos for Craft
+# Craft Videos for Craft

 *Beta Notice : Do NOT use on production yet, we could make major changes before going out of beta, you must be able to re-install the plugin at any time.*

 ## Installation

-1. Move `duktvideos/` folder to `/craft/plugins/`
+1. Move `videos/` folder to `/craft/plugins/`
-2. In the admin, go to the **CP / Settings / Plugins** section and enable Dukt Videos plugin
+2. In the admin, go to the **CP / Settings / Plugins** section and enable Craft Videos plugin
-3. In the admin, go to the **CP / Dukt Videos** section in order to configure YouTube & Vimeo
+3. In the admin, go to the **CP / Craft Videos** section in order to configure YouTube & Vimeo

 ## Video Service Settings